albertc9/RAVEL/README.md

 Higher versions will focus primarily on expanding functionality and model support.
 At present, Nocturne 2.0 is expected to bring the target model into its highest practical throughput range.
 Further versions may still achieve higher throughput, but the remaining headroom is expected to be quite limited.

 - **Aria 1.x** Continue improving the closed P2/P4 x D1/D2 specialization set,
   deterministic project lifecycle, verification, and tool compatibility.
-  Aria does not perform design-space exploration.
 For this version, RAVEL's goal is simply to design an efficient converter for models currently in use or planned for use for high-energy neutrino experiments, e.g., ARIANNA, RNO-G, and IceCube-Gen2.